ehsanb29/CNVbenchmarkeR2/README.md

 A summary file and a .csv results file will be generated at output/summary folder.
 Stats include sensitivity, specificity, no-call rate, precision (PPV), NPV, F1, MCC and kappa coefficient.

-Stats are calculated per ROI, per gene and at whole strategy level (gene level including no-calls, i. e., low quality regions)
+Statistics are calculated per ROI, per gene and at whole strategy level.

-Logs files will be generated at logs folder.
+Logs files will be generated in the logs folder.
 Output for each tool and dataset will be generated at output folder.

 ### Troubleshooting  ###